 Finally (Jan.
 30th), The Beatles start playing on the roof.

 The filming of the concert is comprehensive, with ten cameras to capture the band and the reactions of people on the streets and rooftops.
+To dispel a minor myth…John and George did not borrow their wives coats.
+They wore those coats (their own) many times throughout the film, and their wives had different coats.

 After the performance, The Beatles listen to the rooftop recordings, along with their significant others (Linda, Yoko, & Maureen Starkey) and the studio staff.
 The Beatles are energized, and want to keep recording, but the rest of the day is needed to get the equipment down from the roof.